matthewjrobinson24/security/notes5linexpdev.md

 _____________________________________________________________________________________________________________________
 ### Open the gdb enviroment to unset the memory.
 #### Use the find command to locate the memory thats vulnerable to update your script.
-    disass func                #if there more functions within the function env - gdb func
+    disass main                #if there more functions within the function env - gdb func
     unset env LINES
     unset env COLUMNS